 An early and light tea was followed by more brushing of hair and washing of hands; then the flock waited impatiently for the company to come.
 Only the family was expected; for these small revels were strictly domestic, and such being the case, sorrow was not allowed to sadden the present festival.
 All came; Mr. and Mrs. March, with Aunt Meg, so sweet and lovely, in spite of her black dress and the little widow's cap that encircled her tranquil face.
-Uncle Teddy and Aunt Amy, with the Princess looking more fairy-like than ever, in a sky-blue gown, and a great bouquet of hot-house flowers, which she divided among the boys, sticking one in each button-hole, making them feel peculiarly elegant and festive.
-One strange face appeared, and Uncle Teddy led the unknown gentleman up to the Bhaers, saying
+Uncle Teddy and Aunt Amy, with the Princess looking more fairy-like than ever, in a sky-blue gown, and a great bouquet of hothouse flowers, which she divided among the boys, sticking one in each button-hole, making them feel peculiarly elegant and festive.
+One strange face appeared, and Uncle Teddy led the unknown gentleman up to the Bhaers, saying - pleased that the lad had been remembered.
+But, after a few minutes' chat, they were glad to know Mr. Hyde for his own sake, so genial, simple, and interesting was he.
+It was pleasant to see the boy's face light up when he caught sight of his friend; pleasanter still to see Mr. Hyde's surprise and satisfaction in Dan's improved manners and appearance, and pleasantest of all to watch the two sit talking in a corner, forgetting the differences of age, culture, and position, in the one subject which interested both, as man and boy compared notes, and told the story of their summer life.

-"This is Mr. Hyde; he has been inquiring about Dan, and I ventured to bring him to-night, that he might see how much the boy has improved."
+"This is Mr. Hyde; he has been inquiring about Dan, and I ventured to bring him to night, that he might see how much the boy has improved."